The Hunter (1980 film)

-The Hunter is a 1980 American biographical action thriller film directed by Buzz Kulik and starring Steve McQueen.
-The film was McQueen's final role before his death in November 1980 at age 50.
+The Hunter is a 1980 American biographical action-thriller film directed by Buzz Kulik and starring Steve McQueen, along with Eli Wallach, Kathryn Harrold, LeVar Burton, Ben Johnson and Richard Venture.
+It is based on the life and career of bounty hunter Ralph "Papa" Thorson, and is adapted from Christopher Keane's biography of Thorson.

-The cast also features Eli Wallach, Kathryn Harrold, LeVar Burton, Ben Johnson and Richard Venture.
-This was the last theatrical film made by director Buzz Kulik.
+The film was released by Paramount Pictures on August 1, 1980.
+The Hunter was McQueen's final role before his death in November of that year, as well as the final theatrical film directed by Kulik.

 Plot

 Ralph "Papa" Thorson arrives in a small town in Illinois where, despite being a terrible driver, he captures bail fugitive Tommy Price.
 Thorson drives to Houston to bring in a dangerous hooligan named Billie Joe, whose kinfolk include Sheriff Strong, a corrupt redneck lawman who warns Thorson not to get involved.
 Papa ignores him and ends up in a destructive fight with the enormous fugitive, but succeeds in apprehending him.

 Thorson drives Tommy Price and Billie Joe back to Los Angeles, where he collects his reward.
 However, Thorson vouches for Price.
 Price soon begins fixing things at Thorson's house and becomes one of the many acquaintances who hang out there.

 At home, Thorson is an old-fashioned guy who has a love of antique toys and classical music.
 His schoolteacher girlfriend Dotty is pregnant and would like "Papa" to be there for her when the baby is born, but his job continually keeps him on the road.

 Thorson works for elderly bail bondsman Ritchie Blumenthal, who sends him on dangerous assignments to chase down fugitives in all parts of the U.S. Thorson is stalked by psychotic killer Rocco Mason, who was one of Thorson's previous retrievals.

 Thorson is sent to rural Nebraska to bring back two fugitives, the Branch brothers.
 He flies to Nebraska and rents a car.
 At the Branch farmhouse, the brothers steal his rental car and try to kill him with dynamite.
 Thorson commandeers a combine harvester and chases them through a cornfield.
 A stick of dynamite they dropped earlier blows up the car.
 They survive, albeit badly injured.
 Thorson returns to the local airport with the destroyed car on a trailer, and puts the Branch brothers on a plane to Los Angeles.